Aiken, South Carolina: Lobster Races

-As part of a festival, the races are held only one evening every year, but they attract a lot of lobsters.- Address:
+As part of a festival, the races were held only one evening every year, but they attracted a lot of lobsters.
+The popular event was held for almost 30 years, ending in 2017.

 - Directions: